Frequently Asked Questions (FAQ)

 Can I choose the physician who reviews my case?

 No, the cases are assigned to physicians based on their availability to ensure that you receive your second opinion as quickly as possible.
-Your case will be reviewed by the expert physicians at Memorial Sloan Kettering, the top cancer-care hospital in the country.
+Your case will be reviewed by the expert physicians at Memorial Sloan Kettering or the Cleveland Clinic, two of the top cancer-care hospitals in the country.

 Can I get a second opinion at a different hospital?

-At this time, our only hospital partner is Memorial Sloan Kettering; though we plan to expand our partnerships in the future as we have the opportunity.
+At this time, our hospital partners Memorial Sloan Kettering, and the Cleveland Clinic; though we plan to expand our partnerships in the future as we have the opportunity.

 Will I meet the doctor who reviews my case?